Pittsburgh Bonsai Society By-Laws

-There shall be two (2) classes of membership; individual and honorary.
+There shall be two (2) classes of membership; individual and family.
 The amount of dues shall be recommended by the Board of Directors and approved by the membership.
 All dues are payable in advance in January.
 Dues must be paid by the March meeting or thereafter become delinquent.
 If a member’s dues are not paid by March 31, the member shall be notified in writing by a notice included in their April newsletter.
 If the dues are not paid by April 30 the members name shall be removed from membership.

-The President shall have general superintendence of the affairs of the Society, shall preside at all meetings, shall keep informed of all work of the Society and shall make such reports of the members to the Board of Directors as may be deemed necessary or as the Board of Directors may require- The President shall be a member ex-officio of all committees except the Nominating Committee and upon retirement becomes a member of the Board of Directors for a one year term.
+The President shall have general superintendence of the affairs of the Society, shall preside at all meetings, shall keep informed of all work of the Society and shall make such reports of the members to the Board of Directors as may be deemed necessary or as the Board of Directors may require.
+The President shall be a member ex-officio of all committees except the Nominating Committee and upon retirement becomes a member of the Board of Directors for a one year term.

 The Vice-President shall perform the duties of the President in the absence of the latter or whenever the President may be unwilling or unable to perform the duties of his office.
-In addition, by virtue of the office the Vice-President will automatically become Co-Chair-man of the Program Committee.
+In addition, by virtue of the office the Vice-President will automatically become Co-Chairperson of the Program Committee.

 The Recording Secretary shall be responsible for keeping accurate, properly recorded minutes of all meetings including those of the Board of Directors and of all Annual or Special meetings of the membership.